 These policies were not created with a spirit of judgment as all students should be in a safe environment where they can learn about the personal and social consequences associated with the effects of alcohol, tobacco, and drugs.
 Educational programs are offered on an ongoing basis and are coordinated through the Student Life department.
 Prevention strategies also include efforts to change inappropriate community norms regarding alcohol and other drug use and to alter environmental factors that support inappropriate use.

 The university partners with the community and parents/guardians of students to help prevent abuse.
 Upon graduation from HSU, the hope is that all students' time here offers a balanced and educated approach to making decisions about alcohol, tobacco, and drugs after university life.

-2.1 Regulations and Sanctions Regarding Alcohol and Other Drugs policy on alcohol, tobacco, and drugs.
+Regulations and Sanctions Regarding Alcohol and Other Drugs

+Students are responsible for conforming their behavior to federal, state, and local law, and to the university's policy on alcohol, tobacco, and drugs.
 When violations of law or policy come to the attention of university officials, students may be referred for criminal prosecution and university sanctions may be imposed.
 Harm to persons or damage to either private or university property arising from the actions of intoxicated individuals on the premises of the university will be the full and sole responsibility of such individuals.